Who doesn’t want to grow their library of high-quality music?

 How many of your customers visit your website and acquire music?
 What percentage of your placements come directly from your library search or do you find yourself servicing and curating the music for the Music Supervisors and/or clients?

-Our research shows, that Music Supervisors and clients simply don’t have the time to search through big libraries looking for the right music to meet their needs when an email request will, in essence, delegate the task to one of your licensing team – sound familiar?
+Our research shows, that Music Supervisors and clients simply don’t have the time to search through big libraries looking for the right music to meet their needs when an email request will, in essence, delegate the task to one of your licensing teams – sound familiar?

-There are various front end solutions out there, SynchTank, SourceAudio, Harvest and others, they all serve a purpose, don’t get me wrong but if lead generation is your goal and all your business is service-led, then access to the library on the front end may not be as effective as you think.
+There are various front-end solutions out there, SynchTank, SourceAudio, Harvest and others, they all serve a purpose, don’t get me wrong but if lead generation is your goal and all your business is service-led, then access to the library on the front end may not be as effective as you think.

 Sales playlist curation and metadata management is a definite need in the world of production music and there are quite a few others in the market.

-We decided to develop our own solutions, matched to the b2b market need, rather than a frontend solution, this combined with the management work-flow means the servicing process can be complete end to end within one system.
+We decided to develop our own solutions, matched to the b2b market need, rather than a frontend solution, this combined with the management workflow means the servicing process can be complete end to end within one system.
 It’s not perfect, that’s for sure, but worth a consideration if you feel you lean more towards the b2b end of the market spectrum.

 I hope you found some of the above of interest, especially if you are still new to the market and finding your feet compared to the older experienced cats that have been working the market for years.